“They are like trees planted by streams of water, which will yield their fruit in its season, and their leaves will never wither.” Psalm 1:3

 It is possible to give to the church in a variety of ways:

-Checks and cash for the offering plate for dedication as part of Worship during every service
+Checks and cash placed in the offering plate for dedication as part of Worship during every service

 Credit card of bank account debit via Online Giving (click the offering plate at the top of the page or click the GIVE ONLINE button below